JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 # output

 ```

-Since `Euro` and `Dollar` are concrete types, we can create their instances.
-We can also use the `isa` function to check that the resulting instance is a subtype of the `Currency` type.
+Since `Euro` and `Dollar` are concrete types, we can create their instances and use `isa` to check that these instances are subtypes of `Currency`.

 ```jldoctest currency
 julia> Euro(1)